What do you call lending money to a buffalo? A buff-a-loan!

 Wondering why we made this joke when it’s bison month not buffalo?
 We wanted to explain the difference between the two!

-Buffalo: the two main species live in Africa and Asia, a member of the Bovidae family also known as ungulates, large rounded horns, no hump or thick hair, short and straight horns
+Buffalo: the two main species live in Africa and Asia, a member of the Bovidae family also known as ungulates, large rounded horns, and no hump or thick hair.

 At the Alaska Wildlife Conservation Center, we have the wood bison.
 Wood bison are larger than the plains bison found in the central part of North America.
 Wood bison tend be larger than the typical plains bison.
 Wood bison also have curlier hair and a square-shaped hump – both good for working through the snow to find grass and mosses to eat during winter.
 Plains bison have a rounded hump and a “cape” of hair which hangs around their shoulders.
 Plains bison do live in the northern tundra, wood bison are just better adapted physically for the climate challenges.

 In May of 2016, President Barrack Obama officially declared the bison as the United States’ National Mammal – and the bald eagle being the National Animal.
 When it became official, the world created National Bison Month to celebrate and preserve the beautiful and majestic animal.

 Relatives to woolly mammoths, bison survived the Ice Age.
 They also survived over-hunting in the 1800’s when bison became incredibly endangered.
 By persistence and conservation, the bison population now thrives at over 400,000.
 This is due to both the ranch boom of the later 1800’s and Teddy Roosevelt’s help.
 In 1905, Roosevelt formed the American Bison Society to help save the disappearing species.
 Bison now live in all 50 states and roam free in over half.